21mdr1/dog-app/README.md

 ### Deployment

 The deployment process has not been completed yet.
 The app will be deployed using Nginx on an AWS EC2 instance running RedHat Enterprise Linux.
+Deployment scripts will be written in Bash.

 ## Instalation Instructions